Does the MBF programme allow students to work alongside studying?

 No, but you may apply again next year.
 Your application will be reconsidered along with the new applications received.

-Who has to attend the MBF integration week?
+Who has to attend the MBF Integration Days?

-Starting from the 2017 intake, every student (including students holding a degree from the University of St. Gallen) has to attend the MBF integration week.
+Starting from the 2017 intake, every student (including students holding a degree from the University of St. Gallen) has to attend the MBF Integration Days taking place in calendar week 36.